alonzowolfram/alonzowolfram/README.md

 # Hello!
 I'm Lon, a biomedical data scientist with interest in health-related problems.
+I work mostly in R, with a little bit of SQL and Python where necessary.

 I am completing my PhD in biomedical sciences with a concentration in Therapeutics and Pharmacology at the University of Texas MD Anderson Cancer Center.
 My dissertation work involves creating algorithms and pipelines to aid in clinical decision-making for personalized-medicine approaches.
 Here on my GitHub profile, I share some of my projects, including [implementing network-based scoring functions in R to predict drug efficacy in individual patients](https://github.com/alonzowolfram/network-scores), [discovery of potential ubiquitinases and deubiquitinases of oncogenes](https://github.com/alonzowolfram/ubiquitination-genes), and a [novel algorithm for clustering short peptides based on their sequences](https://github.com/alonzowolfram/peptide-clustering).